AllanJeremy/something-interesting/README.md

 ### Configuring environment variables

-- Copy the `.env.example` file in the root directory and rename it to `.env`
+- Copy the `.dev.vars.example` file in the root directory and rename it to `.dev.vars`
 - Replace the values of the environment variables with

-> Tip: The .env file also contains tips on what values are expected for each environment variable
+> Tip: The file also contains tips on what values are expected for each environment variable

 ### Running database migrations